We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

 You may later need to either adjust or clear the print area you’ve set.

-You can adjust the selected print area by selecting a new range of cells and repeating the steps above to set the Print Area.
+- You can redo the selected print area by selecting a new range of cells and repeating the steps above to set the Print Area again.
 This will replace your old Print Area settings.
+Or

 To clear the Print Area settings, click on Print Area again, but this time, click on “Clear Print Area.”